 2020 — The year of clarity.
-Or so we said a year ago January.
+Or so we said at the beginning of that year.

 It definitely brought some thoughts into focus.
 Like the importance of the mundane.
 (We’ll never look at toilet paper the same.)